mohamedbrek/CyberLabs-SOC-L1-RetailBreach/README.md

 **Figure 4: User-Agent information identifying Gobuster.**

-**Takeaway:** A lot of scanning/enumeration tools don't hide themselves — the User-Agent header will often just tell you what's running against you.
+**Takeaway:** Enumeration tools may identify themselves through their User-Agent strings, making them useful indicators during network investigations.

 ---

 ## Task 3 – Finding the XSS Payload

-**What I was looking for:** the actual malicious script the attacker injected.
+**What I was looking for:** The malicious script injected by the attacker.

-Filtered for traffic from the attacker that mentioned "script":
+I filtered for traffic from the suspected attacker containing the word `script`:

 ```text
 ip.src == 111.224.180.128 && http contains "script"
 ```

-That led me to a POST request to `reviews.php`.
-I followed the stream and the payload was URL-encoded, so I ran it through CyberChef to decode it.
+This led to a POST request involving `reviews.php`.
+I followed the HTTP stream and found that the payload was URL-encoded, so I used CyberChef to decode it.

 **What I found:**